Bakshi Ghulam Mohammad: Politics

 On 30 October 1947, Sheikh Mohammed Abdullah was appointed as the Head of Emergency Administration, while Kashmir was under attack from Pakistani raiders.
 Bakshi Ghulam Mohammad became his deputy head.
 In March 1948, the administration was upgraded to a popular interim government.
 Bakshi was entrusted with the Home portfolio.
 After the constituency assembly election in 1951, Abdullah was elected prime minister of the state and Bakshi appointed as the deputy prime minister.

 Prime minister (1953–1964)

-In August 1953, Sheikh Mohammed Abdullah was dismissed and arrested, and Bakshi Ghulam Mohammad became prime minister of the state and also president of the National Conference by majority vote of the State Cabinet.
+In August 1953, Sheikh Mohammed Abdullah was dismissed and arrested, and Bakshi Ghulam Mohammad became prime minister of the state, winning unanimous a vote of confidence at the beginning of October, and also president of the National Conference by majority vote of the State Cabinet.
 The famous Kashmir Conspiracy Case against Abdullah and others was started during his tenure.